Tobiscuit/tobiscuit.github.io/README.md

 ## Coding Journey
 Hello, world!
 As a former Computer Information Systems student, I realized my interest belonged to Computer Science.
 During my time at college, I hadn't developed the social skills to succeed and I now understand how to improve by communicating with my peers.
-Setting myself up for success is imperative, so this GitHub repo will serve as progress I can look back on to measure my progress, as well as demonstrate proficiency to prospective employers.
+Setting myself up for success is imperative, so this GitHub repo will serve as a log so I can look back on to measure my progress, as well as demonstrate proficiency to prospective employers.
 Excited and looking forward to providing information solutions to companies through web development!

 ### Log

+**06/17/2020**
+* ZTM: The Complete Web Developer - I was wrong, it turns out I'm ahead of my classmates.
+Following Parkinson's Law, I am setting the deadline of the end of the month to finish the course.
+This is a daunting challenge.
+* Explored advanced arrays, advanced objects, and was once again able to finish the exercises without looking at the solutions.
+Problem solving is becoming natural for this topic, and I was able to use array methods without looking at documentation.

 **06/16/2020**
 * ZTM: The Complete Web Developer - Finished the JavaScript DOM section, and started Advanced JavaScript